 In order to aggregate further functionalities to a invoker, Arcademis provides an invoker decorator, which is used in the same way as the channel decorator described in Section 3.1.
-Examples of capabilities that may be aggregated to invokers are: caches (to avoid the transmission of calls already requested), buffers (to group several remote calls together in order to make better use of the available bandwidth) and log generators.
+Examples of capabilities that can be aggregated to invokers are: caches (to avoid the transmission of calls already requested), buffers (to group several remote calls together in order to make better use of the available bandwidth) and log generators.
 It is also possible to use invoker decorators to implement asynchronous calls.
 In this type of call, a separate thread is created to process each remote invocation, so that the client does not stay blocked during the remote processing.
 In this case, results of remote invocations are inserted into a buffer that the client can inspect afterwards.
+Because invoker decorators only affects the client side of a distributed application, the chain of invokers can be modified during execution time.

-3.10 Dispatching Policy
+3.10.
+Dispatching Policy

 In Arcademis, the overall structure of servers is defined by a component called Dispatcher.
-The implementation of this component determines, for example, if calls are passed directly to the skeleton or if they are inserted into a queue in order to be analyzed by a scheduler component.
-An example of this last strategy is presented in Figure 6.
+The implementation of this component determines, for example, if calls are passed directly to the skeleton or to other components.
+An example of server structure is presented in Figure 5.
 In this example, there are three active objects: the activator, the scheduler and the response sender.
-Call descriptors are inserted into a queue and ordered by a scheduler, before being passed to the remote object.
+Call descriptors are inserted into a queue and ordered by the scheduler, before being passed to the remote object.
 Results of remote invocations are inserted into another queue, and are asynchronously transmitted to clients by the response sender.

-In addition to provide channels and invokers with decorators, Arcademis also supports dispatcher decorators.
-Examples of capabilities that can be added to dispatchers by means of decorators include the implementation of security policies, the generation of log files describing server usage, the report of server load rate to clients, the redirection of calls to other servers and the creation of threads in order to process specific calls.
+In addition to channel and invoker decorators, Arcademis also supports dispatcher decorators.
+Examples of capabilities that can be added to dispatchers by means of decorators include the implementation of security policies, the generation of log files describing server usage, the report of the server load rate to clients, the redirection of calls to other servers and the creation of threads in order to process specific calls.